Biodiversity of Suriname: Habitats and species

 Share of forest area in total land area, top countries (2021).
 Suriname has the highest percentage of forest cover in the world.

 The coast of Suriname is wild and consists of mud banks, sand beaches, mangrove forests and lagoons.
 The Guiana current flows along the coast of Suriname.
-The North Brazil Current, a warm water ocean current, is renamed as the Guiana current.
+The North Brazil Current, a warm water ocean current, is also known as the Guiana current.
 The confusion surrounding its name is due partly to the seasonal change in flow of nearby currents.
-The mangrove forests have only one story with a height of 20–25 meters.
-They are almost completely homogeneous and dominated by black mangrove (Avicenna germinans).
+The mangrove forests have only one storey, with a height of 20–25 meters.
+They are almost completely homogeneous and dominated by black mangrove (Avicennia germinans).
 The mangrove forests are important as staging and wintering areas for birds, such as the scarlet ibis (Eudocimus ruber).
 However, poaching is a major problem in the coastal area.
 According to Ottema, a 2006 study reveals that tens of thousands of protected shorebirds and waders are poached annually.
 The Nature Conservation Division of the Forestry ministry attempts to prevent poaching by employing more forest guards as well as through environmental education.
 Furthermore, Ottema opined that the large-billed seed finch or twatwa is almost extirpated.